geekodour/o/content/personal_lists/quotes.md

 -   Till the time we don’t create strong communities, we will always feel alone.
 It is just mind tricking us in believing that ‘I’ is the most powerful entity in our best/worst moments.
 To create strong communities, we must accept that humans comes in different shades/color/psyche
 -   anti productivity can be a new productivity, anti-brand can be new form of brand
+-   Email is a wonderful thing for people whose role in life is to be on top of things.
+But not for me; my role is to be on the bottom of things.
+What I do takes long hours of studying and uninterruptible concentration.
+I try to learn certain areas of computer science exhaustively; then I try to digest that knowledge into a form that is accessible to people who don't have time for such study. - Donald Knuth
 -   While they were saying among themselves it cannot be done, it was done.
 -   This thing we call “money” is just a (slow, lossy &amp; unsecure) database for labor allocation.
 Investing is meaningless without people, at least until AGI happens, which will obviate need for labor &amp; necessitate UBI. - elon
 -   The world might criticize your ideas.
 Let that feedback sharpen your insights.
 You need to be devoid of emotions when it comes to seeking knowledge.
 The moment you judge yourself for your curiosity, for your desire to connect the dots, you will not grow.